Differentiability and Poincar\'e-type inequalities in metric measure spaces: Construction of a non-differentiable RNP valued Lipschitz function

 As $(G_j \circ \gamma)'(t)$ exists, we must have

 Altogether we get

 Property \eqref{e:bad-balls} gives, for every $x \in S_\infty$, a sequence $X\ni y_n \to x$ with

 By Lemma \ref{l:porosity-subset} we can find such $y_n \in X_\infty$ for almost every $x\in S_\infty$.
 By Lemma \ref{l:RNPLDS-subset}, $X_\infty$ is an RNP-LDS and so by Proposition \ref{p:RNP-universal} has a countable decomposition into sets each with a collection of RNP-universal Alberti representations.
-As each $F_k$ is Lipschitz, we get from \eqref{e:small-partial} and \eqref{e:big-Lip} and taking $k$ sufficiently large that $\mu(S_\infty) = 0$.
-But this is a contradiction of \eqref{e:Sinfty-bound}.
+As $\mu(S_\infty) > 0$, it has a positive measure subset $U$ for which $\mu|_U$ has a RNP-universal set of Alberti representations with constant $\kappa > 0$.
+However, we have that each $F_k$ is Lipschitz and if $k$ is sufficiently large, then \eqref{e:small-partial} and \eqref{e:big-Lip} contradict the $\kappa$ RNP-universality bound of $\mu|_U$.
 Thus, our initial assumption that $\mu(S) > 0$ is false. \end{proof}